JacquiGreenland/CubeMate/README.md

 The current prototype uses a **custom EQ wedge**.
 That wedge is not included in the initial open release because the present design is functional but not sufficiently user-friendly to be recommended as a general solution.

-Instead, the repository includes interface parts that allow CubeMate to be attached to other EQ wedge solutions, including:
+Instead, the repository includes a step file for a Vixen-Style Dovetail plate that allows CubeMate to be attached to other EQ wedge solutions.

-- **Vixen-style dovetail interface**

 A more refined open EQ wedge is planned for the future.